personalizedrefrigerator/LibJS/README.md

 # LibJS
-A collection of JavaScript libraries, I have found myself passing between pages.
+A collection of JavaScript libraries.

 # Conversion into a single-file script.
 ```bash